 I can think of few activities more miserable than applying a noxious chemical onto a piece of furniture in an effort to scrape off every bit of old paint or stain.
-Sometimes it is necessary, but more often, you do not have to strip a piece of furniture to refinish it.
-Instead, you have an amazing option called Gel Stain.
+Fortunately with this easy gel stain technique, you don’t have to!

-- Fine(320) and Rough(180) Mouse Sanding Pads
+- Fine(320) and Rough(180) Mouse Sanding Pads.

 - Zinsser Bullseye 123 water-based primer